dylanebert/Claude-Code-Development-Kit/README.md

 **A:** No, the installer detects existing files and prompts you to skip or overwrite each one.
 For safety, I highly recommend installing on a new Git branch.
 Safe is safe.

-**Q: Can I use this with other AI coding tools like Cursor, Cline, or Gemini CLI?**
+**Q: Can I use this with other AI coding tools like Cursor or Cline?**

-**A:** Partially.
-The documentation structure works with any tool (rename CLAUDE.md to match your tool's convention).
-However, commands are highly optimized for sub-agent usage and hooks are Claude Code-specific.
-Other tools would need significant adaptation of the orchestration features.
+**A:** Yes, the documentation structure works with any tool (rename CLAUDE.md to match your tool's convention).
+The command templates are optimized for Claude Code's workflow capabilities but can be adapted for other tools.

 **Q: How much will this cost in tokens?**

-**A:** This framework uses tokens heavily due to comprehensive context loading and sub-agent usage.
-I strongly recommend a Claude Code Max 20x subscription over pay-per-token API usage.
-The Claude 4 Opus model currently performs best for complex instruction following.
+**A:** This framework uses tokens due to comprehensive context loading.
+The structured documentation system helps optimize token usage by providing relevant context efficiently.

-**Q: Can I use other coding consultant MCPs like Zen instead for Gemini Consultation?**

-**A:** While technically possible, the templates and hooks are specifically configured and optimized for my Gemini MCP server (available through the link provided during installation).
-Using alternative coding consultant MCPs would require adjusting the templates, hooks, and potentially the command structures to match their specific interfaces and capabilities.

 **Q: Can I use this framework with an existing project?**

 **A:** Yes!
 The framework works well with existing projects.
 When installing, check if you already have a project structure or CLAUDE.md file and adjust accordingly during the setup prompts.
-To get started with an existing codebase, use Claude Code with sub-agents to understand your project and create the initial project-structure.md:
+To get started with an existing codebase, use Claude Code to analyze your project and create the initial project-structure.md:

 ```
 "Read and understand the project_structure.md template in docs/ai-context/project_structure.md.
-Your task is to fill out this template with our project's details.
-For this send out sub agents in parallel across the whole code base.
-Once the sub agents get back, ultrathink and create the markdown file."
+Your task is to fill out this template with our project's details by analyzing the codebase structure and creating the markdown file."
 ```

 After creating the project structure, use the framework's documentation generation system to create component-level and feature-level context files: